Theoretical guarantees for the advantage of GNNs over NNs in generalizing bandlimited functions on Euclidean cubes: Introduction

-Existing theoretical analysis of the expressive power of GNN mostly focuses on its ability to distinguish two different graphs - a graph-focused task, such as the Weisfeiler-Lehman (WL) isomorphism test \cite{weisfeiler1968reduction} - but none has touched on its ability to approximate a "smooth" function defined on a single graph - a node-focused task.
-We want to investigate the latter faculty; specifically, we want to know the necessary size of a GNN to $\epsilon$-approximate an arbitrary bandlimited function.
-This type of result will provide an upper bound for the generalization error using GNNs in the node classification task.
-For the generalization error to be well-defined, we make a key assumption that the test data, albeit drawn from the same distribution as the training data, are new data that the trained network has never seen before.
-To make sense of this assumption, as well as the notion of "smooth" functions on a graph, we adopt the mainstream perspective in manifold learning that graph data, training and test, are samples from an underlying continuous manifold \cite{zemel2004proximity}, and our goal is to learn on this continuous latent space.
-From this perspective, the generalization error analysis can then be done on the data manifold outside the training set.
-Even though we study the advantage of GNN models on the simplest manifolds, the Euclidean balls, since locally differential manifolds are diffeomorphic to these balls \cite{guillemin2010differential}, our findings will likely imply similar GNN capabilities in other, more general, manifold settings.\\
+In this paper, we engage in an original research initiative to investigate the expressiveness of GNNs in generalizing \textit{bandlimited} functions over Euclidean domains, thus addressing a previously unexplored dimension in our understanding.
+Specifically, we aim to constructively identify the necessary size requirement for a GNN to effectively generalize an arbitrary bandlimited function over a compact Euclidean domain within a predefined and quantifiable error margin.
+This pursuit serves a dual purpose: it sets an upper error threshold when GNNs are applied to node classification tasks and thus simultaneously establishes a lower limit for the optimal generalization performance achievable by GNNs.
+In order to ensure a clear and meaningful notion of the generalization error, we make a crucial assumption: the test data, while drawn from the same distribution as the training data, comprises entirely new data that the trained network has never encountered.
+To provide context for this assumption and to elucidate the idea of ``smooth" functions on a graph, we adopt a popular perspective from manifold learning that both the training and test data in the graph domain can be regarded as samples originating from an underlying continuous manifold, as discussed in \cite{zemel2004proximity}.
+From this perspective, the error analysis can then be done on the data manifold outside the training set, and our ultimate objective is to learn across this continuous latent space.
+While our study primarily focuses on the advantages of GNN models within the simplest manifolds, namely Euclidean cubes, it is essential to recognize that locally differential manifolds can be transformed into these cubes \cite{guillemin2010differential}.
+This suggests that our findings are likely to hold relevance for understanding GNN capabilities in more complex manifold settings.